Boko Haram: Attacks in north-east Nigeria

 In December, Boko Haram launched a series of attacks in north-east Nigeria.
 Militants from Islamic State West Africa Province took over the town of Baga and seized the Multinational Joint Task Force base.
 The attacks took place two months prior to the presidential elections in Nigeria.

 2019

 Attack near Nigerian Army chief of staff's family home

-On 17 January, 6 Nigerian soldiers were killed and 14 injured by the Boko Haram jihadists during a raid at a village near the army chief's family home.
+On 17 January 6 Nigerian soldiers were killed and 14 injured by the Boko Haram jihadists during a raid at a village near the army chief's family home.
 Four military vehicles were also seized by the jihadists and two were completely destroyed.

 Attack against Chadian security forces

 On 22 March, Boko Haram militants killed at least 23 Chadian soldiers overnight, two Chadian security sources said on that day, in what appeared to be the deadliest ever such attack inside Chad by the Islamist militants.
 The raid occurred in the town of Dangdala, near the banks of Lake Chad.
-One of security sources added that the assailants were believed to have crossed the border from neighboring Niger.
+One of security sources added that the assailants were believed to have crossed the border from neighbouring Niger.